Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Gaussian Transforms Modeling

 \begin{assumption}$E[||T(X,Y)||^{2}]<\infty$, $E[||t(X,Y)||^{2}]<\infty$, and the smallest eigenvalue of $E[T(X,Y)T(X,Y)']$ is bounded away from zero. \end{assumption}

 These conditions restrict the set of dictionaries we allow for, as well as the probability distribution of $Y$ conditional on $X$.
-In particular, because $T(X,Y)$ includes $Y$, Assumption \ref{Ass: ass1} requires $Y$ to have finite second moment.
-The moment conditions in Assumption \ref{Ass: ass1} are also sufficient for the second-derivative matrix of $Q(b)$,
+In particular, because $T(X,Y)$ includes $Y$, Assumption \ref{ass: Ass2} requires $Y$ to have finite second moment.
+The moment conditions in Assumption \ref{ass: Ass2} are also sufficient for the second-derivative matrix of $Q(b)$,

-to exist.
-Nonsingularity of $E[T(X,Y)T(X,Y)']$ then guarantees that $\Gamma(b)$ is negative definite, and hence that $Q(b)$ is strictly concave and admits a unique maximum.
-Nonsingularity of $E[T(X,Y)T(X,Y)']$ is thus sufficient for identification of $b_{0}$, and the GT $g(Y,X)$ is identified as a known linear combination of the known functions $T(X,Y)$, and hence the distributional regression functions also are identified. \begin{thm} For model (\ref{eq:e})-(\ref{eq:e'}), if Assumption \ref{Ass: ass1} holds then $Q(b)$ has a unique maximum in $\Theta$ at $b_{0}$.
-Consequently, $b_{0}$, the GT $g(Y,X)$ and the distributional regression functions are identified. \end{thm} By Theorem \ref{thm:Thm2}, $b_{0}$ is the only solution to the first-order conditions
+to exist for each $b\in\Theta$.
+Nonsingularity of $E[T(X,Y)T(X,Y)']$ guarantees that $\Gamma(b)$ is negative definite, and hence that $Q(b)$ is strictly concave and has a unique maximum. \begin{thm} If Assumptions \ref{ass:Ass1}-\ref{ass: Ass2} hold then $Q(b)$ is strictly concave and has a unique maximum in $\Theta$ at $b_{0}$. \end{thm} By standard ML theory (e.g., \citet{Newey:McFadden:1994}, p.
+2124), this result implies identification of $b_{0}$, with $b_{0}$ being the only solution to the first-order conditions

-For the baseline case where $Y$ has a zero mean and unit variance Gaussian distribution and is independent from $X$, we have that $b_{0}'T(X,Y)=Y$ and $b_{0}'t(X,Y)=1$ satisfy the conditions of model (\ref{eq:e})-(\ref{eq:e'}).
-Theorem \ref{thm:Thm2} then implies that conditions (\ref{eq:FOCs}) are uniquely satisfied by $b_{0}=(0,1,0_{JK-2})'$.
-This fact can be directly verified:
+When $Y|X\sim N(0,1)$, an interesting connection with the the Stein equation for standard Gaussian random variables arises (e.g., Lemma 2.1 in \citet{Chen Gold Shao 2010}).
+In that case, $b_{0}'T(X,Y)=Y$ and $b_{0}'t(X,Y)=1$ satisfy the conditions of model (\ref{eq:e}).
+Theorem \ref{thm:Thm1} then implies that $b_{0}=(0,1,0_{JK-2})'$ uniquely solves (\ref{eq:FOCs}):